[Continuous] |> Integration |> Deployment |> Delivery

 AlloyCI is a Continuous Integration, Deployment, and Delivery coordinator, written in Elixir, that takes advantage of the GitLab CI Runner (now available as a fork with extra functionality), and its capabilities as executor, to prepare and run your pipelines.

-Configure your pipeline with an easy to use, easy to understand, and very strict JSON file.
+Configure your pipeline with an easy to use, easy to understand, flexible YAML file.

-Developed as a GitHub App, it integrates seamlessly with Github and can be easily installed on your account and/or your organizations.
+Developed as a GitHub App, it integrates seamlessly with GitHub, and GitHub Enterprise.
+It can be easily installed on your account and/or your organizations.

 The AlloyCI Runner is based on this feature-rich, powerful, open-source project.
 Take advantage of its features to execute your code on a variety of environments.

 AGPLv3 licensed.
 See what's under the hood, make any changes you need, and help make AlloyCI better.